Barry MacKenzie

 John Barry MacKenzie (born August 16, 1941) is a Canadian retired ice hockey player.
 He played for Canada at the 1964 and 1968 Winter Olympics, winning one bronze medal in 1968, as well as in three World Championships, winning a further two more bronzes.
 He would also play 6 games in the National Hockey League with the Minnesota North Stars during the 1968–69 season.

 After his retirement, MacKenzie became the first coach hired by the Sudbury Wolves of the Ontario Hockey Association and became principal and coach at the Athol Murray College of Notre Dame in Wilcox, Saskatchewan.
 He eventually worked with the Minnesota Wild as a player development coordinator.

 He was inducted into the International Ice Hockey Federation Hall of Fame in 1999.

+MacKenzie has coached three Stanley Cup winning coaches: Rod Brind'Amour, Jon Cooper, and Barry Trotz.

 Career

 At the age of 15, MacKenzie played for the Weston Dukes with the goal of joining the Toronto Marlies before he was encouraged by Father David Bauer to attend St. Michael's College School.
 He played at St. Michael during the 1960–61 season where they captured the Memorial Cup.
 After the teams Memorial Cup run, Father David Bauer became the head coach of the University of British Columbia men's ice hockey team, the UBC Thunderbirds.
 For the 1962–1963 season, MacKenzie, along with Ken Broderick, Dave Chambers, and Terry O'Malley enrolled at the University of British Columbia where they played for the UBC Thunderbirds.

 From there he joined the Canadian National Team for the 1964 Winter Olympics and 1968 Winter Olympics, winning one bronze medal.
 He earned the chance to turn professional by playing six games with the Minnesota North Stars in the National Hockey League but failed to make the roster full-time.

 He joined the Sudbury Wolves of the Ontario Hockey Association as a coach but lasted only half a season.
 In 1974, he moved to Japan for three seasons to play with the Seibu Ice Hockey Club but eventually returned to Canada to coach the Athol Murray College of Notre Dame hockey team.
 Alongside Terry O'Malley, MacKenzie redefined their midget hockey program and guided them to the 1988 Air Canada Cup Championship.
 In 1992, MacKenzie was named president of Notre Dame College.
 MacKenzie eventually left Notre Dame to work with the Minnesota Wild as their player development coordinator.

 In 1999, MacKenzie was inducted into the International Ice Hockey Federation Hall of Fame.
 In 2016, he was inducted into The Saskatchewan Hockey Hall of Fame as a builder.